 Ginger tea has been used for centuries in traditional medicine to alleviate various ailments, including menstrual cramps.
 Its anti-inflammatory properties help reduce pain and inflammation while promoting better blood flow to the pelvic area.

+Ginger tea also helps support the lymphatic system.
 Sip on a warm cup of ginger tea to ease menstrual pain and support overall well-being.

 3) Peppermint Tea